 The last glimmer of summer leads me to believe that I live in paradise.
 Though I may not feel like I'm in paradise when it's 20 degrees below zero this winter!
 Winter will eventually break in the spring, leading us into Mud Season.
 That's the season that's sandwiched between winter and spring.
 The dirt roads are so muddy that they're capable of swallowing up unsuspecting, mid-sized sedans.
 With all that aside, today, I'm going to soak up crisp air and enjoy it as best I can.

-The sun shone brilliantly today, and the leaves, still clinging to the trees, are just about at peak foliage.
+The sun shone brilliantly today, and the maple leaves, still clinging to the trees, are just about at peak foliage.
 I knew we had to act quickly and get our friends at Northern Vermont Aerial Photography over to capture the landscape and share with you all.